check-face/checkface/docs/api.md

 The API is available at `https://api.facemorph.me/`

 You're in luck that it's not authenticated; it's an entirely open API!
+It would be appreciated if you add a `&for=your_project_name` query parameter to requests so that we can filter the logs if things go wrong, especially if you're asking for help with the api by email or github issues.

-The API is in Alpha is is likely to go down, have maintenance at unpredictable times and make breaking changes to the API.
+The API is likely to go down or have maintenance at unpredictable times, sometimes for days or weeks.
+If you plan on using it for something critical, get in touch.

 # Endpoints